MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 ms.custom: devx-track-js
 ms.date: 04/25/2023
 ---
-# Authenticate with Azure Active Directory (Azure AD) for cluster access
+# Authenticate with Azure Active Directory (Azure AD)

 The recommended way to access your cluster is by authenticating to the **Azure Active Directory (Azure AD)** service; doing so guarantees privacy of the accessing principal's directory credentials.